-Conference welcomes the work the TUC has done and calls on the General Council to:
+Congress welcomes the work the TUC has done and calls on the General Council to:

-i. coordinate and support unions furthering this work both nationally and globally, working alongside the ETUC, ITUC and civil society organisations

-- ii. lobby UK government to recommit to their climate commitments and to introduce a Just Transition Commission with dedicated ministerial oversight and representatives from all stakeholders including unions - iii.
-Press for increased investment in the climate and environmental workforce - iv. work with STUC, WTUC and other union partners to adapt their existing bargaining guides for reps to become UK wide resources - v. continue lobbying employers and governments for facility time for green reps - vi. hold a green reps seminar in 2024 - vii. support mobilisations in Big Green Week and at COP28.
+- i. coordinate and support unions furthering this work both nationally and globally, working alongside the ETUC, ITUC and civil society organisations - ii. lobby UK government to recommit to their climate commitments and to introduce a Just Transition Commission with dedicated ministerial oversight and representatives from all stakeholders including unions - iii. work with STUC, WTUC and other union partners to adapt their existing bargaining guides for reps to become UK-wide resources - iv. continue lobbying employers and governments for facility time for green reps - v. hold a green reps seminar in 2024 - vi. support mobilisations in Big Green Week and at COP28.